Alleged financier for Venezuelan president Nicolas Maduro says he fears being extradited to the US

 Venezuela Weighs In

-Venezuela has been calling for the businessman's release since his arrest.
+Venezuela has been calling for the businessman's release sincse his arrest.
 While Maduro himself hasn't addressed the issue publicly -- as he normally does when Venezuela makes international headlines -- the country's government has said his trip to Iran was part of a special humanitarian mission, as "Venezuela's special envoy."
 It also says it issued Saab with a diplomatic passport which gives him diplomatic immunity, calling for his immediate release.

 "My arrest and detention in Cape Verde are completely arbitrary, illegal and illegitimate, there's no doubt about it," he claims, criticizing the African country for bowing to US interests.
 "Cape Verde brags about the independence of its judicial system and boasts of being a bastion of democratic values in Africa, but actions speak louder than words."